intellectivelab/docs.intellectivelab.com/_docs/tutorials/configuration-tutorials/unity-case-management-configuration-extjs.md

 ![Inbaskets actions](unity-case-management-configuration-extjs/images/image74.png)

-## Tab configuration for Inbaskets
+## Tab configuration for inbaskets

 - After you create and configure Search Template, you need to link it to the Tab: